 The only visible exit was the street we had come in on, and it was a narrow lane that was one-way in the wrong direction.
 Just then, one of the roadwork crew came out and started up his little Renault, which had been parked on the edge of the square but had obviously not been towed away.
 "Let's see what his solution to the riddle is," I told CHM.

 He proceeded to exit via the one-way street, driving up it in the wrong direction.
 So I followed him.
 At the first intersection, there was only one way to go that was not a pedestrian street, and it was also marked as one-way in the wrong direction.
 The worker turned his car that way, and I kept following him.
 It all worked out in the end.
 Either the police didn't care, or they hadn't yet come back from their lunch break.

 It was one of those cases in France where the rules don't apply if you need them not to apply.
 That situation seems to come up frequently.
 We hightailed it out of town one more time.
 It seemed like we had spent a half hour in Sens dans le mauvais sens.

 So there you go.
 We ended up driving around in a town called Joigny, which was very pretty.
 Then we went to visit a Cistercian abbey in Pontigny.
-And we took a longcut through Chablis on our way to Auxerre, just to see the vine-covered hillsides in the late afternoon sun, and buy a few bottle of the famous chablis white wine.
+And we took a longcut through Chablis on our way to Auxerre, just to see the vine-covered hillsides in the late afternoon sun, and buy a few bottles of the famous Chablis white wine.
 In other words, our first real tourism successes all occurred after 5:00 p.m.
 Some days are like that.